jesher/ecs-example/README.md

 ![Base Architecture](docs/img/01_github.png)

-> NIn the commentary there will be two links for you to access both application and API
+> In the commentary, there will be two links for you to access both application and API

 If you want to destroy is so run the command `\terraform-destroy`